-- You should establish protocols for each department and for workplace visitors concerning, as appropriate: - o the use of personal protective equipment (including donning and doffing) - o changing/replacing personal protective equipment - the reuse, cleaning, and disposal of personal protective equipment including masks, disposable gloves, or gloves that can be appropriately disinfected, face shields, etc. - Protocols for the use of masks should consider the types of masks available and the different functions and considerations for the use of such masks, for example non-medical masks and medical masks. - Ensure workers are appropriately trained on these protocols. - Consider providing separate bins for the disposal of PPE, for example, at all exits and entrances.
+- You should establish protocols for each department and for workplace visitors concerning, as appropriate: - o the use of personal protective equipment (including donning and doffing) - changing/replacing personal protective equipment - the reuse, cleaning, and disposal of personal protective equipment including masks, disposable gloves, or gloves that can be appropriately disinfected, face shields, etc. - Protocols for the use of masks should consider the types of masks available and the different functions and considerations for the use of such masks, for example non-medical masks and medical masks. - Applicable mandatory masking requirements, whether established by the Government of Ontario, for example pursuant to Regulations under the Reopening Ontario (A Flexible Response to COVID-19) Act, or municipal by-law, etc., must be complied with. - Ensure workers are appropriately trained on these protocols. - Consider providing separate bins for the disposal of PPE, for example, at all exits and entrances.